 - Members do not need to be U.S. citizens or permanent residents

 - The ability to easily add investors without impacting the overall business structure

 Advantages of a Corporation

 Some of the advantages of a corporation include

 - Splitting the income may lower tax liability

 - The ability to raise capital by selling shares of stock

 - The business can run independently from its shareholders

 - S corporations are not subject to federal income tax

 If you need help determining what is better, an LLC or corporation, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.